Fang-Robotics-ACC/fang-robotics-mcb/README.md

 ## License Information
-In the spirit of open source software, education, and most importantly, community, Fang Robotics MCB is under the much stroner copyleft AGPLv3.
+In the spirit of open source software, education, and most importantly, community, Fang Robotics MCB is under the much stronger copyleft AGPLv3.
 Essentially, thi  means that whoever you compete against, you must be able to provide the source code and it must be licensed under AGPLv3 (not just GPLv3).